asharma13524/polygon-nft-transfer-dapp/README.md

+# NFT ERC1155 Airdropper
+A tool to send multiple erc 1155's from one address to several addresses.
+Please include a csv with the following:

+col. 1             col. 2          col. 3
+wallet address   token id         amount of nfts to send

+ex:
+col. 1                                            col. 2          col. 3
+0x71C7656EC7ab88b098defB751B7401B5f6d8976F          136             1

+And watch your nfts magically transfer :)
 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.